chinofyoung/runner/README.md

 **Built with ❤️ for the running community**

-_Fitflex - Your AI Running Coach: Train Smarter, Run Faster, Achieve More_
+_ChinoBot - Your AI Running Coach: Train Smarter, Run Faster, Achieve More_